Cracks In A Garage Floor: Are They A Cause For Concern?

 While you can’t control whether or not your concrete will crack, control joints weaken specific areas in the concrete and encourage planned, intentional cracking along their grooves – usually in straight, nonrandom lines – rather than freely across the surface of the floor.

-Any cracks in your garage floor along the control joints are usually just cosmetic and are rarely indicative of a greater foundational issue in your home.
+Any cracks in your garage floor along the control joints are usually just cosmetic and are rarely indicative of greater foundation problems in your home.
 Most control joints will split a two-car garage into four equal sections and are about 10 – 20 feet apart.

 Know A Control Joint From A Crack